kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 ## Motivation

 `metadata.managedFields` is used by the API server for Server-Side Apply (SSA) conflict resolution.
 However, the vast majority of Kubernetes clients do not actively process this data.
 Many core components, such as `kube-controller-manager` and `kube-scheduler`, currently use client-side transforms to drop managed fields to save memory.

+As documented in the [Server-Side Apply KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-api-machinery/555-server-side-apply#scalability), `managedFields` can represent up to **60% of the total size** of an object.
+The actual overhead varies with the number of field managers and the fields they touch — objects managed by multiple controllers, webhooks, and users in production clusters carry proportionally larger `managedFields`.
+Reducing this overhead is important for [supporting larger resource sizes as a scalability dimension](https://github.com/kubernetes/kubernetes/issues/134375).

 Relying on client-side transforms still incurs significant system-wide costs:
-- **API Server CPU:** The API server still performs expensive serialization of `managedFields`.
+- **API Server CPU:** The API server still performs expensive serialization of `managedFields`, even when the client will immediately discard it.
-- **Network Overhead:** Large `managedFields` payloads consume significant network bandwidth and increase transfer time during LIST and WATCH operations.
-This can lead to request timeouts and prevents the API server from efficiently handling large resources.
+- **Network Overhead:** `managedFields` payloads significantly increase transfer time during LIST and WATCH operations.
+This contributes to request timeouts and limits the API server's ability to handle large resources (see [#134375](https://github.com/kubernetes/kubernetes/issues/134375)).
-- **Client-side GC:** Clients must allocate structural objects (string headers, maps, and slice backing arrays) for `managedFields` before discarding them.
+- **Client-side GC:** Clients must allocate structural objects (string headers, maps, and slice backing arrays) for `managedFields` before discarding them, adding unnecessary memory pressure and GC overhead.

 ### Goals

-- Provide a mechanism for clients to opt-out of receiving `metadata.managedFields` in API responses (GET, LIST, WATCH, PUT, POST, and PATCH).
-- Reduce API Server CPU usage for serialization.
-- Reduce network traffic between API Server and clients.
+- Reduce API server serialization CPU by eliminating the work of encoding `managedFields` for clients that do not need it.
+The savings are proportional to the `managedFields` share of each object, which varies by the number of field managers.
+- Reduce network transfer sizes between the API server and clients proportionally to the `managedFields` overhead (up to 60% per the [SSA KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-api-machinery/555-server-side-apply#scalability)), unblocking support for larger resource sizes and reducing LIST/WATCH timeout risk.
-- Reduce client-side memory allocations and GC overhead.
+- Reduce client-side memory allocations and GC overhead by eliminating the need to allocate and immediately discard `managedFields` data structures.
+- Migrate in-tree clients (`kube-controller-manager`, `kube-scheduler`) from client-side informer transforms to server-side opt-out, moving the cost savings from the client to the entire request path.

 ### Non-Goals

 - **General-purpose field selection or opting out of other fields** (though the API design is intended to be extensible to support this in the future without a redesign).
-- **Opting out of fields in the request body of write operations** (this KEP only applies to dropping fields in API responses).
+- **Opting out of fields in the request body of write operations** (this KEP only applies to dropping fields in API responses). `kube-controller-manager` and `kube-scheduler` already send objects without `managedFields` on PUT (due to informer transforms).
+This is safe because the field manager falls back to the stored object's `managedFields` when the request has none.

 ## Proposal

+This KEP proposes using an `Accept` header parameter (`drop=metadata.managedFields`) to allow clients to opt-out of receiving `metadata.managedFields` in API responses.
+When the API server receives a request with this parameter, it uses an alternate serializer that skips `managedFields` during encoding.
+This is implemented as a new serializer mode with a distinct `runtime.Identifier`, which allows the watch cache's `cachingObject` to naturally cache both the full and stripped serialized forms as separate entries without any changes to the watch cache itself.

 ### User Stories